s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 }
 ```

 Both of the functions start with an infinite loop, the purpose of which is to verify whether the device is ready to transmit or receive data.
 We are using  the `AUX_MU_LSR_REG` register to do this.
-The first bit, if set to 1, indicates that the data is ready; this means that we can read from the UART.
-The fifth bit tells us that the transmitter is empty, meaning that we can write to the UART.
+Bit zero, if set to 1, indicates that the data is ready; this means that we can read from the UART.
+Bit five, if set to 1, tells us that the transmitter is empty, meaning that we can write to the UART.
 Next, we use `AUX_MU_IO_REG` to either store the value of the transmitted character or read the value of the received character.

 We also have a very simple function that is capable of sending strings instead of characters: